ShahidHashmi1/Social-Network-API/README.md

 * `createdAt`
   * Date
   * Set default value to the current timestamp
-  * Use a getter method to format the timestamp on query
+  * Used getter method to format the timestamp on query

 * `username` (The user that created this thought)
   * String